 This compote is designed to be kept in the fridge, not jarred.
 But you could experiment, like most things, it will get better with age!

 This recipe will make enough for a decent bowl full of sweet fruity goodness.
-I added fresh plums here also, we managed to get some nice organic ones, but they can be left out.
+I added fresh plums here also, we managed to get some amazingly sweet local ones.
 When chopping the fruit, we like to keep them nice and chunky.

 Yoghurt, cereals, seeds, on top of cake, in a smoothie…………………………..